GoogleCloudPlatform/professional-services/tools/kunskap/README.md

 3. Open up BigQuery in the console.

-4. Under your dataset, look for your [output_table_name], this will contain the data.
+4. Under your output dataset, look for your [output_table_name], this will contain the data.